hpi-swa-teaching/RichClipboard/RichClipboard.package/RCPluggableListMorph.class/README.md

-An RCPluggableListMorph enables interaction with the RCClippingsList in the RCClippingsWindow.
+An RCPluggableListMorph is a counterpart to the RCClippingsList.
+It is responsible for providing search functionality similar to that of the System Browser, where one can simply type the search term into the window.